ember/testing-express-api/README.md

 ## How it works
 ### The application
 The application (index.js) is a simple REST API written in NodeJS.
-THe application will be packaged in a docker container and upload to a registry.
+THe application will be packaged in a docker container and uploaded to a registry.

 Terraform will create the infrastructure and the base images and also do the deployment of the application using user_data without user interaction or configuration management.

 This scenario is mainly built to be used in a CI/CD environment.